Introduction to Python's break Statement

 Examples and Best Practices for Using break in Python

-Here are some examples and best practices for using the break
+Here are some examples and best practices for using the break statement in your Python code:

 Example 1: Using break in a while loop